premail/premail/README.md

   email -- top and bottom navigation menus, social media links, and the footer area.
-- `theme`: This directory contains the CSS attributes that, ideally, _will not_ change from project to project.
+- `theme`: This directory contains the CSS attributes that, ideally, _will not_ change from project to project, and a `themeConfig.yaml` file controlling options specific to this theme.
 - `dist`: This directory contains the output `index.html` (and optionally a plain-text `index.txt` file) for you to use.